UBCSailbot/raye-local-pathfinding/install/README.md

 __Setup Option 3: Pulling Docker Image From DockerHub__

 You can also pull a Docker image from DockerHub by running `docker pull tylerlum/ros_ompl_python_2:04.2020.V1`, which was updated as of April 2020.
 Then you can follow the instructions above, but change the image name.
-Eg:
+Eg, follow the xhost instructions above and then run:

 ```
 docker run -it \